anils1/spring-boot-task/README.md

 # Below are the steps to configure/start Kafka in your pc:

- # step 1: download kafka from google and extract in your local machine
+ download kafka from google and extract in your local machine

+ # step 1: start zookeeper(default port:2181)

-		to start zookeeper, run below command in terminal/cmd (default port:2181) cmd : <kafka_folder>/bin/zookeeper-server-start.sh config/zookeeper.properties
+		to start zookeeper, run below command in terminal/cmd cmd : <kafka_folder>/bin/zookeeper-server-start.sh config/zookeeper.properties

  # step 2: start kafka server(default port:9092)